liangliang12/Machine-Learning-soil-dielectric-constant/SM_retrieval_model/readme_retrievalmodel.txt

 #Introduction about developed retrieval model
-the model name build rules: In the model "SMRetrieval_Cband_lmaginarySsm.plk" "SM" is the retrieve objective surface information "Cband" is the model property microwave frequency bands "Imaginary" is the imaginary part of soil dielectric constant
+Model Naming Rules: In the model "SMRetrieval_Cband_lmaginarySsm.plk" "SM" is the retrieve objective surface information "Cband" is the model property microwave frequency bands "Imaginary" is the imaginary part of soil dielectric constant